aws/s2n-tls/tests/regression/README.md

 ### test_session_resumption

 Performs an RSA handshake, setting a session ticket in the client.
 Then, measures the resumption utilizing the session ticket in a second RSA handshake and asserts that the client has resumed the session.

-## Contributing a regression test harness

-If you are interested in contributing to the test harnesses to increase coverage over performance benchmarking in s2n-tls, this section will walkthrough the contribution process.

-1. Define the test harness
-1. Find the threshold for the harness
-1. Inspect annotated profiles for the test